The McShin Foundation is Virginia's leading authentic peer-to-peer Recovery Community Organization (RCO).

 The McShin Foundation currently serves, but is not limited to, three peer populations:

-Re-Entry individuals from jails, prisons, or institutions, recovery resistant individuals with a history of relapse, and individuals seeking aftercare from treatment centers.
+Re-Entry individuals from jails, prisons, or institutions, recovery resistant individuals with a history of relapse, and individuals seeking aftercare from Richmond addiction treatment centers

 Recovery Community Organizations

 The McShin Foundation is a Recovery Community Organization (RCO).
 An RCO is defined in part as having resources such as: Halfway Houses, Transitional Recovery Houses, linkage to Medical Detox Services, and being connected with alcohol and drug rehabs, substance abuse treatment and aftercare.
 McShin offers a social model recovery program that implements authentic Peer-to-peer delivered Recovery Support Services (PRSS).

 I came to McShin from Manchester, NH with next to no money and a severe heroin addiction.
 I needed to stop using but did not necessarily want to stop using; not at first.
 Through the patience and guidance of the McShin staff, I was taught what recovery was.
 I was introduced to a 12-step fellowship which has become my family, my support network, and my best friends.
 I am ever so grateful to The McShin Foundation for showing me different pathways to recovery and to 12-step fellowships for giving me the literature and the tools to grow as a woman in recovery.

 In my years with McShin, I have learned confidence and willingness, but more importantly a great deal of open-mindedness.
 I've also learned that if I take it easy and give myself a break, I can use my newfound motivation to accomplish anything I choose, as long as it's the right thing for myself and others.